joanterm/Motivational-Panel/README.md

 * DELETE request was added to the Favorites component to delete quotes from favorites.
 * The application was styled using CSS.

 ## This application uses encryption protocols and as such you will need to create your own JWT secret for it to work.
-After cloning the project, please follow the following instructions in this specific order:
+After cloning the project, please follow the instructions in this specific order:

 1. Create an .env file inside the root directory of the server folder.
 Here's a screenshot:
 ![env-file-screenshot](./client/src/Styling/env-screenshot.png)